AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo.md

 Some people believe that a university degree is the one good way to find a job, other people think that you don't have to get a degree if you possess necessary skills to fulfill the issue at the job.
 Where is the truth?
 In a nutshell, I believe that both groups of people are partly right here and both groups also partly wrong, so the truth placed somewhere in the middle.
 I am gonna tell you my point of view based on my own way of education.
 My extensive experience that I've got throughout my whole life tells me that I could say something essential about the topic.
 As an example, I am currently working for an international company without a university degree.
 As you can see, my path shows that higher education is not necessary in order to find a job or even a good job.
-Nonetheless, everything in my life is much more complicated and, to be frankly, I can't claim blindly than everybody can find a job without education.
+Nonetheless, everything in my life is much more complicated and, to be frankly, I can't claim blindly that everybody can find a job they want without education.
+What makes me think this way?

 I need to mention here that I am talking only about higher education, but not about education in general.
 So, your hard self-education has to be with you during all your life.